tsilva/repo2md/README.md

 # Convert a specific repository path
 repo2md /path/to/your/repository

-# Convert repository without copying to clipboard
+# Convert repository and copy to clipboard
-repo2md /path/to/your/repository --no-clipboard
+repo2md /path/to/your/repository --clipboard

 # Save output directly to a file
 repo2md /path/to/your/repository > output.md